 The Hummingbird Bakery gingerbread man recipe will make perfect gingerbread men every time.
 It's so easy to follow - and not forgetting, delicious too!

 A good gingerbread men recipe is essential to any family recipe collection.
 And this one is a great addition to your cohort.
-To make this gingerbread recipe, you don’t have to use a gingerbread man shaped cookie cutter if you don’t fancy, but it’s so much fun to decorate each one individually, giving each a different outfit and facial expression as you go!
-Leaving the dough to rest overnight makes the cookies better the next day, and once you’ve rolled and cut out your shapes pop them on a baking tray and into the fridge for another ten minutes to firm up again.
+To make this gingerbread men recipe, you don’t have to use a gingerbread man shaped cookie cutter if you don't fancy, but it’s so much fun to decorate each one individually, giving each a different outfit and facial expression as you go!
+Leaving the dough to rest overnight makes the cookies better the next day, and once you've rolled and cut out your shapes pop them on a baking tray and into the fridge for another ten minutes to firm up again.
 This will help the gingerbread men keep their shape when cooking, giving nice clean lines for a professional looking gingerbread man.
-This recipe makes 24 gingerbread men (or women!), so you know you’ll have enough to pass around family members or friends who come over for a cuppa.
+This recipe makes 24 gingerbread men (or women!), so you know you'll have enough to pass around family members or friends who come over for a cuppa.
 This easy gingerbread recipe is also perfect for making and decorating with kids and giving out as end of term gifts.
-If you’re making them for Christmas, why not pop your gingerbread men into a cellophane bag and tie with a festive ribbon?
+If you're making them for Christmas, why not pop your gingerbread men into a cellophane bag and tie with a festive ribbon?
 We promise everyone will love getting this delicious gingerbread cookies as a gift!

 - 400g plain flour